Six must-see sights at the Giant's Causeway

 Planning a day out to the North Coast?
 No trip would be complete without a visit to the world-famous Giant’s Causeway.
 As Northern Ireland's only UNESCO World Heritage Site, this must-see place has many must-see sights.
 Immersed in myth and legend, here are some of the top highlights to tick off on this bucket list visit.

 1. Grand Causeway

-An essential stop on any visit to the causeway, the Wishing Chair is a natural throne formed from a perfectly arranged set of columns.
-It has been sat on so often, the basalt stones are shiny, smooth and very comfortable!
+If you thought the Giant's Causeway couldn't get any more magicial, then take a seat in the famous Wishing Chair.
+An essential stop on any visit, the Wishing Chair is a natural throne formed from a perfectly arranged set of columns.
+Some years ago only ladies were permitted to sit in the Wishing Chair.
+Today it's open to everyone.
+In fact it has been sat on so often, its basalt stones are shiny, smooth and very comfortable.

 4. The Camel

 Portnaboe's most famous resident is Finn McCool's camel.
 Once a living and lively beast, the camel was turned to stone and forlornly lies along the bottom of the cliffs.
 Apparently he was the only steed capable of carrying Finn home across long distances.
 The Camel is actually a basaltic dyke, formed from cooling lava which has pushed its way through other layers of rock.

 Experience a bird's eye view of the Giant's Causeway with the clifftop trails.
 Boasting undiscovered views, it's a unique way to see the World Heritage Site and explore the stunning north coast of Ireland.
 With a red, blue, green and yellow trail, there's a route for every ability.